wisespace-io/nearby/README.md

 ## Description

-Scans all nearby wifi networks and the devices connected to each network.
+Scans nearby wifi networks and the devices connected to each network.

 ## WORK IN PROGRESS